Using Rental Income to Qualify for a Mortgage

 Speak to a broker experienced in cases involving rental income

-Understanding such a niche part of the mortgage landscape and grasping exactly what lenders expect can be confusing and stressful.
-Using a specialist and experienced broker who has a background in securing mortgages based on rental income will take the pressure off and increase your chances of success.
+Understanding such a niche part of the mortgage landscape and grasping what lenders expect can be confusing and stressful.
+Using a specialist and experienced broker with a background in securing mortgages based on rental income will take the pressure off and increase your chances of success.

-The impartial and fully-trained advisors in our network work hard for clients and are a huge support to anyone without a clear-cut mortgage application.
+Our network’s impartial and fully-trained advisors work hard for clients and are a huge support to anyone without a clear-cut mortgage application.
 They know where the amendable lenders are and where to find the best deals.
-To get matched to the right person for you, take us up on our free initial consultation on 0808 189 2301 or make an online enquiry.
+To get matched to the right person for you, take us up on our free initial consultation at 0330 818 7026 or make an online enquiry.

 Maximise your chance of approval with a specialist who can help with using rental income for mortgages